ManeeshWije/GoChat/README.md

 # GoChat
 - A chat app that utilizes socket.io and node.js in order to be real-time as well as have users
-- Initiated an express server in order to deploy to Render so users can join in using one URL
+- Initiated an express server in order to deploy to Railway so users can join in using one URL

 ![Example](1.png)